Variational Analysis of Constrained M-Estimators: Estimation Algorithm

 If $F^\nu$ is defined in terms of first-order epi-splines on a partition of $S\subset\reals^d$ consisting of $N^\nu$ open sets, then each function in $F^\nu$ is characterized by $N^\nu(d+1)$ parameters.
 Consequently, Step 1 of the Estimation Algorithm amounts to approximately solving an optimization problem with $N^\nu(d+1)$ variables.
 The number of variables is independent of the sample size $n$.
 The number of open sets $N^\nu$ would usually grow with $d$, but when the growth is slow the number of variables is manageable for modern optimization solvers even for moderately large $d$.

-There are numerous possible formulations of the optimization problem in Step 1 of the Estimation Algorithm.
-We illustrate one based on first-order epi-splines with a simplicial complex partition, which is also used in Section 2.3.
+Among the numerous formulations of the problem in Step 1 of the Estimation Algorithm, we illustrate one based on first-order epi-splines with a simplicial complex partition, which is also used in Section 2.3.
 Suppose that $c_k^0, c_k^1, \dots, c_k^d\in \reals^d$ are the vertexes of the $k$th simplex of a simplicial complex partition of $S\subset\reals^d$ with $N$ simplexes.
 A first-order epi-spline is then fully defined by its height at these vertexes.
 Let $h_k^i\in \reals$ be the height at $c_k^i$, $i=0, 1, \dots, d$, $k=1, \dots, N$.
 These $N(d+1)$ variables are to be optimized.
 (Optimization over such ``tent poles'' is familiar in ML estimation over log-concave densities, but then they are located at the data points and not according to simplexes as here; see for example \cite{CuleSamworthStewart.10a}.)
 We next give specific expressions for typical objective and constraint functions.

 In ML estimation of densities, the loss expressed in terms of the optimization variables becomes

 where $k_j$ is the simplex in which data point $x^j$ is located and the scalars $\{\mu^i_{j}, i=0, 1, \dots, d, j=1, \dots, n\}$ can be precomputed by solving $x^j = \sum_{i=0}^d \mu^i_{j} c_{k_j}^i$.
 The loss is therefore convex in the optimization variables.